0xMilica/0xmilica-website/content/post/understanding-ZKP-systems-proof-sizes-speed-curves-and-tradeoffs.md

 In this blogpost, we are going to cover the differences between most commonly used Zero Knowledge Proof types - **Groth16**, **PLONK** and **STARK** - regarding their size, implementation complexity, curves, speed and learning curve.

 ## Groth16

-Figure: Groth16 zkSNARK setup and workflow - showing trusted setup, prover, and verifier interaction.
-Source: “Under the hood of zkSNARK Groth16 protocol (part 1)” by Taras Shchybovyk on Medium (Coinmonks)

 ### What it is
 A pairing-based **SNARK** - **S**uccinct **N**on-**I**nteractive **A**rgument of **K**nowledge with a per-circuit trusted setup.
 Long time on the ZK scene and still the smallest proof and fastest verification in practice.